Max Cavalera: Artistry

-Guitar style

-Cavalera is known for playing his guitar with only four strings; with the B and high E strings opted out.
-The inspiration struck when he broke both strings one day and he did not bother to replace them.
-A friend later commented that the guitar looked better without them, thus it became his trademark.
-He used to play with three strings but eventually started playing with four due to Andreas Kisser writing a Sepultura song that required another string.
-He did go back to three temporarily when he was still doing Nailbomb.

 Personal life

-Since 1992, Cavalera has lived in Phoenix, Arizona with his wife Gloria (b.
-1953) and his five children: Igor Amadeus (b.
-1995), Zyon (b.
-1993), Jason (b.
-1986), Richie (b.
-1985), and Roxanne (b.
-1983) and Dana (1985-1996).
-The three eldest, Gloria's children, were adopted by Cavalera, making Cavalera their legal father.
-Zyon, Igor, and Richie have all collaborated with Cavalera in his various projects.
+Since 1992, Cavalera has lived in Phoenix, Arizona with his wife Gloria and their five children.
 Three of his sons are also active in music, with Richie fronting Incite and Igor and Zyon performing in Lody Kong.
 Jason tours as Zyon's drum tech, amongst other various duties behind the scenes.
-In 2012 and 2013, Zyon toured with Soulfly after David Kinkade's retirement, and now he is a regular member as drummer.
-Igor briefly filled in as bassist for Soulfly in 2015 after Tony Campos left the band, and toured as keyboardist and co-vocalist during Soulfly's Point Blank Tour.
-Igor was born with type 1 diabetes, and Max and Gloria set up the "Iggy Fund" in 1998 to help other families get necessary medicine for their children with juvenile diabetes.
+In 2012 and 2013, Zyon toured with Soulfly after David Kinkade's retirement, later becoming their official drummer.
+Igor briefly filled in as bassist for Soulfly in 2015 after Tony Campos left the band, touring as keyboardist and co-vocalist during Soulfly's Point Blank Tour.
+In 2025, Igor toured with Nailbomb.

+In 2022, Cavalera attracted criticism after a 2014 clip resurfaced of him telling a Moscow crowd that he supported the internationally unrecognised Russian annexation of Crimea.

+On July 5, 2023, Cavalera announced that his mother Vania had died.

+Cavalera is a fan of Palmeiras and the Detroit Lions.

 Collaborations

 Cavalera has collaborated with many different artists while in Sepultura and Soulfly.
-In 2003 he joined forces with former Nirvana drummer and Foo Fighters' frontman Dave Grohl to produce "Red War" for the self-titled release of Dave Grohl's metal project, Probot.
+In 2003, he joined forces with former Nirvana drummer and Foo Fighters' frontman Dave Grohl to produce "Red War" for the self-titled release of Dave Grohl's metal project Probot.